t-manjo/sitf_code/README.md

   This function combines sitf files that contain both string1 and string2 in the filename among the data in the directory into 1 sitf data.
 The return value is sitf data.

+## extra functions in extra.py
+Some extra functions need the external package.
+The purpose of the extra function is to output the setting file, such as YAML, JSON, XML, etc.
+* make_dict(Header, Sitf data of each threshold, Selected sitf data)

+  This function makes the dictionary style sitf data.
+The return value is sitf dictionary.

+* read_sitf_dict(sitf filename)

+  This function makes the dictionary style sitf data from sitf file.
+The return value is sitf dictionary.

+* save_yaml(sitf dictionary, filename)

+  This function saves yaml file.
+This function needs ‘yaml’ package.
+This function can be easily modified to match the format of the setting file.

+* save_tiff(image array, filename)

+  This function saves tif image from image array.
+This function needs ‘tifffile’ package.

   [^1]: sitf data is defined as the class.
 Member valuables are nc(number of counts), npa(array with number of positive pixels), xpa, ypa(array with x/y values of all positive pixels), va(array with intensity values of all positive pixels), th(threshold value), nopp(number of positive pixels), xbp, and ybp(array with x/y values of all bad pixels).
   [^2]: Header is also defines as the class.
 Member valuables are nsel(number of selected pixels), epoch(creation time), filename, npx, npy(number of pixels in full detector for x/y direction), roi_xmin, roi_xmax, roi_xmin, roi_ymax(minimum/maximum index of ROI (Region of Interest) for x/y direction), nf_tot(number of frames processed), nf_ne(number of "non-empty" frames where at least one pixel for one threshold has data), mspf(ms per frame), and realtime(realtime for data collection).